 Call it my “soft fade” on Stroud.
 Although I compared him to Lawrence heading into last season, I’ll admit Stroud showed more in his rookie year than Lawrence has done at any point during his NFL career.
 Not a knock-on Lawrence, but rather just high overall praise for Stroud who was thrown into an objectively bad spot as a rookie.

 Before I dive into the quarterbacks with the highest chance of busting in 2024, I just want to quickly recap the QBs from last year.
 Where I was right and where I was wrong.
-It’s June after all, so we’ve got time.
+This article first released in June after all, so I took my sweet time.

 Fantasy Football Quarterbacks to Avoid: 2023 Recap